h15200/notes/kafka_and_confluent.md

 - a `kafka cluster` is a group of `kafka nodes`, or `kafka brokers`

+- a `topic` is created on Kafka, but a `stream` is used in `ksqldb`.
+To import a topic as a stream, there needs to be a valid `schema` attached to it

 - physical cluster is a traditional kafka cluster (non cloud)
 - logical cluster is the cloud native version of a kafka cluster that leverages cloud scaling